aggre/ullr/README.md

 Subscribe to `Observable<T>` of RxJS and re-rendering with the passed callback function.

-When the directive part is removed, the observable will automatically `unsubscribe`.
+When the directive part is removed or the passed observable is changed, the unused subscription will automatically `unsubscribe`.

 ```ts
 import { html } from 'lit'